 As for my mom, well, she died almost nine years ago at the age of 82 from brain cancer.
-She was always somehow distant.
-Like a star in the sky that had burn bright, but always surrounded by darkness.
+She was always somehow distant, like a star in the sky that had burn bright but was always surrounded by darkness.
 She never had any friends; her family was her posse.
 She loved us, but did not connect on a deep level; maybe because she was never cherished as a child by parents who took an interest in her inner world.

 She did, after all was said and done, the best she could and, in this sense, was much easier to forgive than dad.

 Wally, my oldest brother at age 65 and Dad’s namesake, and I were walking back the other night to the parking lot after our hometown hockey team, the Buffalo Sabres, had taken a real shellacking.
 I asked him in the frosty, hidden darkness where men – – if they do at all – – share a sliver of their true inner lives: “Do you ever think of dad and what did he meant to you?”
 He replied, after a few huffing breaths: “Not really, just what a real asshole he was.”